INTRODUCTION

 Bananas

-Bananas have actually been found to be a fabulous energy producer during exercise (8).
-They are rich in potassium and vitamin B, and actually have the effect of decelerating digestion.
+Bananas have actually been found to be a fabulous energy producer during exercise (11).
+They are rich in potassium and vitamin B and have the effect of decelerating digestion.
 This keeps blood sugar levels stable and enables you to have that full feeling for a longer period of time.

-Studies done on cyclists found that bananas were equivalent to chocolate in producing long lasting energy (8).
+Studies done on cyclists found that bananas were equivalent to chocolate in producing long-lasting energy (11).
 This is why you see so many professional athletes ingesting them at events such as tennis matches.

 Nuts

-There are several reasons that nuts have the ability to provide energy (9, 10).
-Nuts have a high fat content.
-The fat content however is weighted in the form of the beneficial unsaturated as opposed to the saturated type of fat.
+There are several reasons that nuts have the ability to provide energy (12, 13).
+Nuts have a high-fat content.
+The fat content, however, is weighted in the form of the beneficial unsaturated as opposed to the saturated type of fat.

 There are additional beneficial attributes nuts have that make them a great source of both nutrition and energy.
 They contain bioactive entities such as fiber, vitamins, and antioxidants, all of which have a positive biological effect.
-Nuts are high in magnesium which is an essential mineral proven to enhance exercise performance (9, 10).
+Nuts are high in magnesium, which is an essential mineral proven to enhance exercise performance (13, 14).

 Water

-It is also important to include one more element that is essential in this discussion….water.
+It is also important to include one more element that is essential in this discussion—water.
 One cannot overemphasize the importance of proper hydration for the maintenance of good health.
-Both cognitive function and metabolic processes needed to maintain the body in homeostasis require adequate hydration (10, 11).
+Both cognitive function and metabolic processes needed to maintain the body in homeostasis require adequate hydration (15).

 SUMMARY

-The ability to work and enjoy leisure time activities is dependent on having an adequate level of energy.
-We don’t all have the same metabolism or enjoy the same level of physical or mental activity.
-Being conscientious about what we eat can help maintain a level of energy that allows us to pursue leisure time activities and be productive at work and the end result is a better quality of life.
+The ability to work and enjoy leisure-time activities is dependent on having an adequate level of energy.
+Being conscientious about what we eat can help maintain a level of energy that allows us to pursue leisure-time activities and be productive at work, resulting in a better quality of life.
+R-Kane’s Pro-Cal, Z-Pro25 and Pro-Shot20 are designed according to these scientific principles on energy and nutrition.

-5. Gillingham MB et al; Effects of higher dietary protein intake in energy balance and metabolic control in children with long chain 3-hydroxyl acyl-CoA dehydrogenase (LCHAD) or trifunctional protein (TFP) deficiency.
+- Gillingham MB et al; Effects of higher dietary protein intake in energy balance and metabolic control in children with LCHAD or TFP deficiency.
 Mol Genet Metab 2007 Jan;90(1):64.